FPT approximations for Capacitated Sum of Radii and Diameters: Introduction

 For capacitated \sor (\csr) (see \Cref{tb:results} for a summary of previous and new results) Inamdar and Varadarajan \cite{inamdar_et_al:LIPIcs.ESA.2020.62} constructed an \fpt~time algorithm providing an $28$-approximation for \sor with uniform capacities.
 This was later improved to $4+\eps$ by Bandyapadhyay, Lochet, and Saurabh \cite{bandyapadhyay_et_al:LIPIcs.SoCG.2023.12}, and finally to $3+\eps$ by Jaiswal, Kumar, and Yadav \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65}.
 For non-uniform capacities, Jaiswal \etal obtained $(4+\sqrt{13}+\eps)\approx 7.61$ approximation in \fpt~ time, improving a previous approximation of $15+\eps$ \cite{bandyapadhyay_et_al:LIPIcs.SoCG.2023.12}.

-From the lower bound side, Jaiswal \etal \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} showed that assuming \eth\footnote{Informally, \eth\ (Exponential Time Hypothesis), says that there is no subexponential time algorithm for $3$-SAT }, there is some constant $\beta>0$, such that any $\beta$-approximation for \csr (with non-uniform capacities) requires $2^{\Omega(k/\poly \log k)} n^{O(1)}$ time.
-The first contribution of this paper is to show that \csr is APX hard even with uniform capacities.
-That is compared to \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} we removed the \eth~assumption, and used only uniform capacities.
-This is in contrast to the uncapacitated version which is belived to admit a PTAS (assuming $NP\not\subseteq QP$). \begin{restatable}[APX-hard]{theorem}{SORAPX} There exists $\alpha>1$ such that it is NP-hard to approximate Uniform \csr better than factor $\alpha$. \end{restatable}
+From the lower bound side, Jaiswal \etal \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} showed that assuming \eth\footnote{Informally, \eth\ (Exponential Time Hypothesis), says that there is no subexponential time algorithm for $3$-SAT. }, there is some constant $\beta>0$, such that any $\beta$-approximation for \csr (with non-uniform capacities) requires $2^{\Omega(k/\poly \log k)} n^{O(1)}$ time.
+The first contribution of this paper is to show that \csr is APX hard for an explicit factor and even with uniform capacities.
+That is compared to \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} we removed the \eth~assumption, used only uniform capacities, and showed an explicit factor of inapproximability.
+This is in contrast to the uncapacitated version which is believed to admit a PTAS (assuming $NP\not\subseteq QP$). \begin{restatable}[APX-hard]{theorem}{SORAPX} For every constant $\epsilon >0$, it is NP-hard to approximate Uniform \csr to within a factor of $(1+1/e-\epsilon)$. \end{restatable}

 Earlier, Bandyapadhyay \etal \cite{bandyapadhyay_et_al:LIPIcs.SoCG.2023.12} showed that assuming \eth$^{\ref{foot:eth}}$, no \fpt \ algorithm can solve \csr exactly (even with uniform capacities).
 However, until this point, nothing ruled out the existence of an \fpt-Approximation Scheme (\fpt-AS) or PAS for Parameterized Approximation Scheme\footnote{Such algorithms find $(1+\eps)$-approximation in time $f(k,\eps) n^{g(\eps)}$ for some fixed functions $f$ and $g$.}.
 The second contribution of this paper is to show that assuming \gapeth$^{\ref{foot:gapETH}}$, no such \mbox{FPT-AS} exists.